stammen/dnssd-uwp/README.md

 	``` c++
 		#include "dnssd.h"
 	```
-1. Look at the [MidiClient.cpp](https://github.com/stammen/winrtmidi/blob/master/MidiClient/MidiClient.cpp) example for how to:
+1. Look at the [DnssdClient.cpp]https://github.com/stammen/dnssd-uwp/blob/master/DnssdClient/DnssdClient.cpp) example for how to:
-	* Load the winrtmidi DLL
+	* Load the dnssd-uwp DLL
-	* Get pointers to the winrtmidi functions
+	* Get pointers to the dnssd functions
-	* Initialize the winrtmidi api
+	* Initialize the dnssd api
-	* Enumerate MIDI in and out ports
-	* Open MIDI ports
-	* Send and receive MIDI messages
+	* Create a dnssd service watcher
+	* Create a dnssd service

 #Testing for Windows 10 <a id="testing-for-windows-10"/>#